The Bishop's Stortford High School: Houses

 There are six 'Houses'.
 These Houses centre on local areas or history in the town: Chantry, Dane, Meads, Shaw, Twyford and Waytemore.
 The Houses apply to all year groups, and individual pupils are assigned to a House.
 Each House is also run by a teacher called a 'Head Of House'.
-5 boys from each house represent the house as Captain, Deputy, Sports, Music/Drama, and Charity.
-Their job is to make sure their house is being run properly, such as 'house assemblies' and 'house meetings'.
+2 boys from each form represent the house as Form Captain and Deputy Form Captain/Environmental Representative.
 Every pupil, from year 9 onwards, has the opportunity to be awarded 'House Colours' for outstanding contributions to extracurricular activities, such as sport, music, drama and debating.
 Once students progress into the sixth form the House Colours are removed, however, they have the opportunity to earn School Colours.

-Due to the ‘Black Lives Matter’ movement that began in 2020, the school decided to rename the Rhodes House (named after Cecil Rhodes) to the Shaw House, which is named after former Headmaster Ian Shaw who died in 2018.
+Due to the ‘Black Lives Matter’ movement that began in 2020, the school decided to rename the Rhodes House (named after Cecil Rhodes) to the Shaw House, which is named after former Headmaster Ian Shaw who died in March 2019.

-Sixth Form

-Every 'sixth former' is automatically appointed as a Prefect.
-However, only in the second year of student's Sixth Form career are they required to carry out break and lunch time duties, ensuring that the rules of school are enforced and that younger pupils do not go out of bounds.
-Unlike the Lower and Middle schools, the sixth form admits girls from the local area, with many coming from Hockerill or The Hertfordshire and Essex High School.

 Extra-curricular activities

 The Bishops Stortford High School has the reputation as being one of the best state schools in the South East of England for rugby union taking on and beating some of the best private schools in the country.
 The school's Parent Sports Association is actively involved with supporting sport within the school.
 The Rugby Union squad went on a tour of Australia in 2009 and again in 2012.
-In 2018 and 2022, the Rugby Union squad went on a tour of South Africa, playing against four teams, including the prestigious Paarl Boys' High School.
+In 2018 and 2022, the Rugby Union squad went on a tour of South Africa, playing against four teams.

-In addition to having a strong rugby focus, the school has multiple capable football sides ranging from Year 7 to Sixth Form.
+The school has football sides ranging from Year 7 to Sixth Form.
 In 2016, the U15 side won the English Schools National Football Cup, compromising of 650 teams around England.

-Interact is the school's awareness and fundraising organisation, serving as the hub of charity within the school.
-Founded by former headmaster Ian Shaw, and now overseen by Head of Religious Studies and Citizenship, Simon Etheridge, Interact has for many years been a core part of the school.
-Interact raises funds for both local and international charities as a branch of the Rotary Club.
-It is run by Sixth Form students, with students of all ages being welcome at events and meetings.